FURK4NGG/Server-Setup/README.md

 sudo wg
 >latest handshake:

-## Verify that public DNS is blocked
+## Verify that public DNS is blocked (Client / PC outside the VPN)
 dig @SERVER_PUBLIC_IP google.com
 >no servers could be reached
 >or
 >connection timed out

-Close uBlock origin or other 3rd party blockers to load login page
+Disable uBlock Origin, AdGuard Browser Extension, Brave Shields, or any other third-party content blocker if the login page does not load correctly

 Login Page -> https://ads.domain/login.html